-- Before students enter any clinical site, nursing faculty will provide students with information regarding attire requirements for the specific clinical setting to which they are assigned. - Students are to wear conservative and professional attire. - While in the clinical setting to gather information in preparation for clinical experiences, students are to wear appropriate street attire; the designated, monogrammed, white uniform lab coat; and their SSCC clinical photo ID badge.
+- Before students enter any clinical site, SSCC Nursing Program faculty will provide students with information regarding attire requirements for the specific clinical setting to which they are assigned. - Students are to wear conservative and professional attire. - While in the clinical setting to gather information in preparation for clinical experiences, students are to wear appropriate street attire; the designated, monogrammed, white uniform lab coat; and their SSCC clinical photo ID badge.
 Alternatively, students may be required to wear their complete SSCC uniform and clinical photo ID badge.

-Approved conservative/professional attire includes, but is not limited to:
+Approved conservative/professional attire includes, but is not limited to, the following.